-It was a funny old building, wood fronted with a curious lumpy concrete apron at the front.
-It was fronted by a big opaque window and barn doors dated back to when it was a garage and petrol station.
-It seems odd now in these days of large faceless big chain garages and supermarket petrol that there was a pump on a forecourt here.
 Magpie Road is part of a loop of almost-but-not-quite ring road.
-It very nearly became the ring-road with Compulsory Purchase Orders in place in the 1960s to buy it and the plot adjacent to it opposite the swimming pool.
-That site was a ramshackle shed of a shop that had previously been a mortuary for the undertakers behind it.
-Then Swinton, now a beauticians, and behind it what was Hubbards Radio, became Hubbards TV and then our studio for a while.
+It very nearly became the ring-road with Compulsory Purchase Orders in place in the 1960s to buy it and the plot adjacent opposite the swimming pool.
+The other site was a ramshackle shed of a shop that had previously been a mortuary for the undertakers behind it.
+Then it became Swinton, now a beautician or an optician, I foget in the blur and sweep of time.
+Behind that lay what was Hubbard’s Radio which became Hubbards TV and then finally our studio for a while.
 Now it’s flats, cracks in the cheap render memory-marking the old shopfront.

 Magpie Print is comparatively recent history, the recent resurgence of letterpress as a craft rather than a trade has brought it back into my mind.
 It was one of those rather grimy, dark places, full of oily type and dusty paper, inhabited by that curious now largely retired breed who could read galleys of type backwards.
 The was a floor a carpet of paper dust and dried ink on lumpy concrete, above it tall plattern arms wiped the cobwebs from the ceiling in clattering strokes, machine-minders darted in and deftly grabbed stuck sheets in a way that would shatter your hand if you mistimed it.
 It was a small works, what had been the front garage turned into a setting-room, racks, plan chests and drawers full of type, comping and dissing tables in the middle of the room, old bent leading lying on the floor.

 In the 1990s I went to see Bob about one thing and another.
 It was a sunny day, and what I unwittingly witnessed was the page turning.
 As with a lot of this old lead alloy and oily wood, the entire contents of the setting-room was dumped with no ceremony into a metal skip, the clattering chaff of a trade vanishing into landfill oblivion one drawer after another.
-“We got an Apple Mac now” says Bob in his best Norfolk, all teeth, grinning broadly from under a Burt Reynold’s moustache, pointing proudly at his second hand already yellowing Quadra and a laser printer which could print onto paper plates or foils.
+“We got an Apple Mac and Quaark now” says Bob in his best Norfolk, all teeth, grinning broadly from under a Burt Reynold’s moustache, pointing proudly at his second hand already yellowing Quadra and a laser printer which could print onto paper plates or foils.

 Bob let me have an empty type tray, I walked home with it wedged under one arm, plus a pile of Ribbon MT 18pt in a carrier bag.
-I have it still, the tray attached to the wall in various houses for over twenty years, maybe more.
+I have it still, the tray attached to the wall in various houses for over twenty years or more.
 Like most people mine is full of the wrong bits of history; clay pipe and rocks, bits of brick and pot.
 The type gone.

 The building was partly wooden, rotten and leaking, the upstairs, At one time alleged to have doubled as a knocking shop had long since become uninhabitable.
 The back wall downstairs was covered with loose hardboard that pulled away to reveal the cold grey flint and brick chasing.
 We talked about it, Bob knew what it was.
 The kitchen which was unusable too, was in the old tower, the base full of reeds slumped down from the roof above.
-But it was there, this fascinating curve of the inside of a different structure, 700 years old, in a kitchen in a building that was slowly disintegrating.
+But it was there, this fascinating curve of a different structure – 700 years old, in a kitchen in a building that was slowly disintegrating.
 Eventually the building failed to a point where the Council said enough, and refused to renew the lease again.
-Magpie print took the name of the road with it to an estate and carried on hammering out cards and menus using the old platterns to die cut, perforate and score in a lofty spacious clean tin shed.
-One age of print slowly dissipating under the growth of another.
-The building was boarded up, sat and rotted further, its eyes slowly sinking, skin peeling.
-Then one day it was pulled down replaced by hoardings which sat there for years masking the concrete base and the wall behind, the history an oil stain in the rain.

 What we have now is an improvement I guess.
 I went and laid my hand on the flint and tried to place exactly where the old bits of the print shop were, you can still see the roof line and a couple of support timbers buried in the wall, There’s even a dark mark like a memory where the first floor starts, a dream of the rising dust and oil of the past.

 The wall here vanishes under the line of houses in both directions, the gate was demolished in the late eighteenth century when the need to get produce and people in and out and the decayed state of the gates became too pressing.
-It’s a shame but that’s how it works sometimes.
+It’s a shame in some ways, but that’s how it works sometimes.
 Our distance in time being greater perhaps makes our concept of what is importance in heritage different from a city and it’s people and corporation two hundred years ago, but you only need to look at the comments under almost any news story about saving this chunk of history to see they haven’t changed as much as you may probably think.
 Looking at plans from 1909 the site hasn’t altered hugely in the last one-hundred years either.
 Flint and brick, putlog holes and an arrow loop ringed in brick, flint filled-gabions, a seat and gravel where a ditch stood, a house, a garage, a printworks.
 And the changing faces that have passed by.

 From the 1909 report: